-The Lemare Property is composed of one block totaling 195 claims covering an area of 9,171 ha for over 20 kilometers in length in a SW-NE direction.
-It is contiguous to the Nisk property on its North West border.
-Secondary roads running from a Hydro-Québec power line and permanent gravel roads that run along its North West boundary give access all through the property.
+The Lemare property is composed of one block totaling 195 claims covering an area of 9,071 hectares for a length of over 20 kilometres in a SW-NE direction.
+It is contiguous to the Nisk property on its northwest border.
+Secondary roads running from a Hydro-Québec power line and permanent gravel roads that run along its northwest boundary provide access all through the property.

-The Lac des Montagnes volcano-sedimentary formation crosses the Lemare Property in a NE direction.
+The Lac des Montagnes volcano-sedimentary formation crosses the Lemare property in a NE direction.
 It is composed of paragneiss (gneiss formed of metamorphosed sediment), amphibolites and granitic intrusives.
-The North of the Lac des Montagnes formation is mainly composed by orthogneisses intruded by granites, while the South area of this formation is composed principally of paragneisses, also intruded by felsic to intermediate intrusives.
+The north part of the Lac des Montagnes formation is mainly composed by orthogneisses intruded by granites, while the south is composed principally of paragneisses, also intruded by felsic to intermediate intrusives.

 Several areas of the property show potential for gold mineralization.
-The evidence of hydrothermal activity are numerous, for example: the many silicified and oxidized corridors of mineralization associated with pyrite and pyrrhotite, the presence of quartz-tourmaline veins and the arsenopyrite and tourmaline mineralization hosted in shear zones.
+There is substantial evidence of hydrothermal activity, such as the many silicified and oxidized corridors of mineralization associated with pyrite and pyrrhotite, the presence of quartz-tourmaline veins and the arsenopyrite and tourmaline mineralization hosted in shear zones.
 The showings of the property are summarized below:

-- The Lac de la Chlorite showing is hosted in a metabasalt with 10 to 15% arsenopyrite and returned gold values of 1.645 g/t, 0.726 g/t and 0.532 g/t. - The Lac de la Sillimanite showing, having previously returned 4.7 g/t Au (Raymond, 2009) was resampled and three grab samples returned 0.877 g/t, 0.368 g/t and 0.125 g/t Au. - On the target NI-8, quartz-tourmaline veins returned values of 0.33 and 0.23 g/t Au. - SE of target NI-1, an outcrop of metasediment with 5% pyrite as returned 0.15 g/t Au.
-Two boulders in the area returned grades of 0.17 g/t and 0.09 g/t Au. - To the east of Post Albanel, the Ancre showing located in the Lac Voirdye area, a grab sample in a mineralized metabasalt with 1% pyrite returned 0.53 g/t Au, 1.55 g/t Ag and 0.12% Cu.
+- The Lac de la Chlorite showing is hosted in a metabasalt with 10 to 15% arsenopyrite and returned gold values of 1.645 g/t, 0.726 g/t and 0.532 g/t. - The Lac de la Sillimanite showing, having previously returned 4.7 g/t Au (Raymond, 2009), was resampled, and three grab samples returned 0.877 g/t, 0.368 g/t and 0.125 g/t Au. - On target NI-8, quartz-tourmaline veins returned values of 0.33 and 0.23 g/t Au. - SE of target NI-1, an outcrop of metasediment with 5% pyrite as returned 0.15 g/t Au.
+Two boulders in the area returned grades of 0.17 g/t and 0.09 g/t Au. - To the east of Post Albanel, at the Ancre showing in the Lac Voirdye area, a grab sample in a mineralized metabasalt with 1% pyrite returned 0.53 g/t Au, 1.55 g/t Ag and 0.12% Cu.

-The possibility of nickel-copper-PGE mineralization is confirmed by the presence of Nisk-1 deposit, located close to the Lemare property.
-Several magnetic anomalies are present on the property and these have not been drill tested.
+The potential for nickel-copper-PGE mineralization is confirmed by the presence of the Nisk-1 deposit nearby.
+Several magnetic anomalies are present on the property; these have not been drill tested.

-The GRAAB showing, a spodumene pegmatite with an apparent thickness of 5 to 14 meters by 200 meters has been identified.
-A total of 43 samples have been gathered on 62 meters of channels.
-Among these samples, 11 show a Li2O content superior to 2%.
-This discovery proves that there is always a possibility to find new lithium pegmatites on the Lemare property.
+The GRAAB showing, a spodumene pegmatite with an apparent thickness of 5 to 14 metres by 200 metres, has been identified.
+A total of 43 samples were collected along 62 metres of channels.
+Eleven of these samples showed a Li2O content superior to 2%.
+This discovery proves that new lithium pegmatites could still be discovered on the Lemare property.